suman711/rt-dto/README.md

 This is a high-performance **task orchestration engine** for processing financial transactions through sequential, fault-tolerant pipelines.
 Built as part of a backend engineering challenge demonstrating distributed systems design, async Python and production-ready observability.

-"Why Redis Streams over Kafka?" → Operational simplicity, native consumer groups, XAUTOCLAIM for dead worker recovery, all in one service.

-Broker Choice — Why Redis Streams:
-Explain that Kafka adds operational overhead inappropriate for a prototype, RabbitMQ lacks native stream replay, but Redis Streams gives consumer groups, message persistence (appendonly yes), and XAUTOCLAIM for dead-worker recovery — all in one lightweight service already needed for caching.

 ---

 ## Architecture Overview